swissmarley/studybuddy/README.md

-# StudyBuddy AI
+# 📚 StudyBuddy AI 🧑‍🔬

 StudyBuddy AI turns your learning materials into a complete, AI‑powered study kit.
-Upload documents, images, audio, or video and get a transcript, concise summary, flashcards, a mind map, practice quizzes, and relevant YouTube videos — plus a Notes section to capture your own thoughts while studying.
+Upload documents, images, audio, or video and get a transcript, concise summary, flashcards, a mind map, practice quizzes, and relevant YouTube videos, plus a Notes section to capture your own thoughts while studying.

 ## Features
 - Content upload: `.pdf`, `.md`, `.txt`, `.png`, `.jpg`, `.mp3`, `.mp4` (and `.docx`).